Gov says Kentucky succeeded by putting science over politics

 Beshear has faced steady criticism and occasional protests over his actions.
 Armed protesters gathered near the governor’s home last year and then hanged Beshear in effigy in a tree near the state Capitol.
 The event was billed as a rally in defense of constitutional rights, including the right to bear arms, but turned into a protest against the governor’s virus restrictions.

-Earlier this year, Beshear pointed to a man in a social media video that warned the governor risked being struck down by God unless he rescinded a COVID-19 order from applying to churches.
-The video showed a gun behind the man.

-Beshear faced petitions this year seeking his impeachment.
-A Republican-led legislative panel recommended that the governor not face removal from office and the matter died after that.

-As he prepared to largely lift the state's mask mandate, Beshear vented his frustration with the divisions over donning a facial covering.
+Before he took action to largely lift the state's mask mandate Friday, Beshear vented his frustration with the divisions over donning a facial covering.

 “Masks have been used to reduce infection in health care settings for decades," he said.
-"Yet somehow it became a question of liberty.
-Again, I think this is a test of humanity and whether you’re willing to be selfless and protect other people or selfish.
-And wearing a mask is a pretty small thing if it means somebody else is alive and can be at that next holiday with their family.”
+“Yet somehow it became a question of liberty.”

+He lifted the statewide mask mandate with a few exceptions, keeping the measure for such “high-risk settings” as public transit, health care settings and long-term care facilities.

 Beshear became a fixture on statewide TV for more than a year, with press conferences where he announced the daily toll the pandemic had taken on Kentuckians.
 The governor said Friday that his decisions were guided by science, even when it incurred a backlash.